What is local SEO?

-Although the process is actually much more complicated, this is largely done by finding key words and phrases in your website's written content (and coding) in order to determine the subject.
+Although the process is actually much more complicated, it’s largely done by Google analysing key words and phrases in your website's written content (and coding), as well as taking consideration the type of websites that link to your own, in order to determine the subject.

 What factors influence local SEO?

-Another important factor is citation, in which your company's name, address and phone number appear on other websites and online resources in the same format they do on your own.
-This helps to boost your ranking by proving to search engines that you are a real and active business.
+Another important factor is citations.
+This is where your company's name, address and phone number appear on other websites in the same format they do on your own.
+This helps to boost your ranking by proving to search engines that you‘re a real and active business.